 Card Details +

 As a Freedom Unlimited cardholder, you earn a full 3% cash back on your first $20,000 in purchases the first year and 1.5% cash back on all purchases.
 There’s no minimum to redeem for cash back, no limits on the amount of rewards you can earn and no bonus categories to keep track of.
-Rewards can be redeemed for cash back, merchandise, gift cards, and travel reservations, and rewards never expire so long as your account remains open.
+Rewards can be redeemed for cash back, merchandise, gift cards and travel reservations.
+And rewards never expire so long as your account remains open.

 What’s the Current Signup Bonus?

 The Advantages of the Chase Freedom Unlimited

 Having this card lets you earn a competitive amount of cash back on all purchases without keeping track of bonus categories.
-While the standard Chase Freedom card only offers 1% cash back on purchases (outside of revolving categories), Freedom Unlimited cardholders earn 1.5% cash back, which is 50% more rewards.
+While the standard Chase Freedom card offers unlimited 1% cash back on purchases (outside of revolving categories), Freedom Unlimited cardholders earn 1.5% cash back, which is 50% more rewards.

 The Disadvantages of the Chase Freedom Unlimited

-Freedom cardholders who choose this new card are giving up the chance to earn 5% cash back at featured merchants when these bonus categories include retailers where they would normally spend money, so this card will fall short.
-In addition, those who carry a balance could find cards with a lower interest rate that do not offer rewards for spending.
+Freedom cardholders who choose this card give up the chance to earn 5% cash back at featured merchants when these bonus categories include retailers where they normally shop, so the Freedom Unlimited card may fall short depending on your preferences.
+Also, those who carry a balance could find cards with a lower interest rate that don’t offer rewards for spending.
 (Not sure how credit card interest rates work?
 Here’s a primer.)

 Who’s the Unlimited Card Right For?